 The most accepted folklore regarding the bow-mounted trolling motor goes back to Ray Scott’s 1967 Beaver Lake All-American.
-Stan Sloan has always been credited with being the first to mount the motor on the bow, saying, “it’s easier to pull a rope than to pull it.”
+Stan Sloan has always been credited with being the first to mount the motor on the bow, saying, “it’s easier to pull a rope than to push it.”
 After seeing this article and ad from 1964, I wonder who really invented the concept now.
 Unless Sloan was part of the Harris Invention, I’d have to say the Sloan lore has been just that, folklore.
 I’ll leave that up to your own critical thinking.

 We hope you enjoy reading a bit of our past.
 By clicking on the pictures you can read the text of the article.

 I really liked this article.
 In 1973, I got for a Christmas present, a transom mount Electra Pal Marlin trolling motor and a 60 pound truck battery.
 After reading in BASSMASTER about Stan Sloan and the B.A.S.S. pros, I reversed the head on it and clamped it on the gunwale at the bow, so it would pull the boat along, rather than push the boat from the transom.
 Eventually I added a Weedmaster weed guard, and it was slick!
 In the early 2000’s I gave it to the new Cabela’s in Buda, Texas for display.